Definition - What does Donor Insemination mean?

 FertilitySmarts explains Donor Insemination

 Prior to the procedure, the woman who is set to receive the sperm undergoes a fertility exam to ensure she is healthy and capable of carrying a pregnancy.
-Fertility awareness education may also be provided.
 A sperm donor is also subject to evaluation and education.
 The donor is screened through a series of medical tests, including sexually transmitted diseases, HIV, and genetic disorders.

 There are two standard methods of insemination.
 With intrauterine insemination (IUI) the semen is inserted directly into the uterus.
 The second method, intracervical insemination (ICI), distributes the semen inside the cervical opening.